 ALL MEMBERS MUST KNOW HOW TO SWIM.

-510-Dock Memberships will allow you to come down to the dock and take a board out anytime you want to paddle!
+Your 510-Dock Membership allows you to come down to the dock and take a board out anytime you want to paddle!

-The 510-Dock will be located in the protected harbor across from Salute e Vita Ristorante in Marin Bay Yacht Harbor.
-This is a great protected cove to launch from, do a paddle sprint work-out or get your sea legs back before venturing out.
+The 510-Dock is located in the protected harbor across from Salute e Vita Ristorante in Marin Bay Yacht Harbor.
+This is a protected cove to launch from, do a paddle sprint work-out or get your sea legs back before venturing out.

 Rules of the Waterways: What Paddlers Need to Know

 ALWAYS wear a Personal Floatation Device (PFD) and attach the board to your body with a SUP leash.